mloubout/critic-markup/README.md

 quarto render example.qmd --to pdf -M critic-mode=edited
 ```

+Note:

+- For `critic-mode: markup` with PDF output, the LaTeX package `pdfcomment` is required.
+Install with TeX Live (`tlmgr install pdfcomment`) or your TeX distribution's package manager.
+The build intentionally fails if `pdfcomment` is not available.

 ## Example

 Here is a minimal example showing the critic markup syntax and its rendering: [example.qmd](example.qmd).